 First, I took this chance to eat a whole lots of berries.
 Plenty of strawberries have been turning red in my grandma’s garden.
 Went over there and had my strawberry breakfast.
 OK, I admit, on the way out of the gym, I bought myself a bar of stevia-sweetened 85% dark chocolate, and ate half of it (oh well).
 Well, I definitely nurtured my sweet tooth on this occasion.
 I don’t think that Dave Asprey encourages eating so much dark chocolate on a Protein Fasting day.
 I finished the rest of the bar in the afternoon (oh well, oh well).
 I’m going to have to behave better next week on the protein fasting day.

-When I got home in the afternoon, I was feeling less hungry than usually.
+When I got home in the afternoon, I was feeling less hungry than usual.
 But I had to eat.
 And having had chocolate in the morning made me wanting more.
 Yes, I’m weak sometimes.
 But, I think the smoothie/pudding thingy I prepared was actually very nice and keto-friendly.

 For making this treat, I took 1/2 of an avocado, 1/2 cup of coconut cream, a tablespoon of unsweetened cocoa powder, some stevia, a table-spoon of psyllium husks, and some warm water for the psyllium to react with.
 Blended all the ingredients together and had a nice chocolatey, and a filling snack.
 As you can see in the picture above, I put some crumbled sugar-free berry dark chocolate on the pudding (oh well!).

 On the downside, I felt somehow bloated and couldn’t get rid of feeling as if I was eating too much of everything.
 Must have been all the chocolate.
 But then again, I was having PMS (sometimes being a woman tends to complicate things).
-I’ve felt kind of guilty having had so much of chocolate, mainly because I knew that eating it makes me crave it more and more.
+I’ve felt kind of guilty having had so much chocolate, mainly because I knew that eating it makes me crave it more and more.

 For dinner, I prepared a low-protein meal again.
 I mixed together an egg yolk (which does contain a proper amount of protein), 1/2 cup of unsweetened almond milk, some garlic powder, 1/2 tbsp psyllium husk, 1/4 tsp xanthan gum powder, and 1/2 ounce truffle sauce.
 Mixed it all together, using an electric hand mixer, and poured it over shirataki noodles, fried on 1/2 tbsp. of ghee.
 The shirataki or “miracle” noodles can be a perfect meal for no-protein day.
 The sauce was highly improvised, as I couldn’t use any cream because of the protein it contains.
 The result wasn’t bad, mainly because of the truffle sauce (yum, I love truffles!).
 Together with noodles, I ate a bowl of lettuce, seasoned with olive oil and some vinegar.